Principal parts: English

 Excluding four common irregular verbs, the principal parts of all other English verbs are the infinitive, preterite and past participle.
 All forms of these English verbs can be derived from the three principal parts.
 Four verbs have an unpredictable 3rd person singular form and the verb "to be" is so irregular it has seven separate forms.
 Lists or recitations of principal parts in English often omit the third principal part's auxiliary verb, rendering it identical to its grammatically distinct participial form.
-For example, the verb "to take" has the principal parts take–took–(have) taken.
-The verb "to bet" has bet–bet–(have) bet and the verb "to break" has break–broke–(have) broken.
-With irregular verbs the simple present 3S (he, she, it) is derived from infinitive+'s' with the exception of spelling changes such as: catch-catches, fly-flies and teach-teaches, which follow the same rules for regular 3S verbs.
+For example, the verb "to take" has the principal parts take – took – (have) taken.
+The verb "to bet" has bet – bet – (have) bet and the verb "to break" has break – broke – (have) broken.
+With irregular verbs the simple present 3S (he, she, it) is derived from infinitive+'s' with the exception of spelling changes such as catch – catches, fly – flies and teach – teaches, which follow the same rules for regular 3S verbs.

 Examples of irregular verbs and their principal parts

 Regular verbs

 Most verbs are regular enough that all forms can be derived directly from the infinitive.
 For example, the verb love derives all its forms systematically (love, loved, loving, has loved, loves), and since these can all be deduced from the basic form (the citation, dictionary, or lexicographic form, which in English is the bare infinitive), no other principal parts have to be learned.
-With irregular verbs like the verb sing, on the other hand, the forms sang and (have) sung cannot be deduced, so the learner of English must memorize three principal parts, sing–sang–(have) sung.
+With irregular verbs like the verb sing, on the other hand, the forms sang and (have) sung cannot be deduced, so the learner of English must memorize three principal parts, sing – sang – (have) sung.
 The present 3S (he/she/it) is derived from the infinitive+'s' with the exception of verbs ending in a single -o, or ending in -s, -x, -z or the digraphs -sh, -ch, in which case it is derived from 'infinitive+es'.
 With three irregular verbs (and their derivatives) the 3S has to be learnt independently (e.g. has, does, undoes, redoes).

 Highly irregular verbs

-There are three verbs (and their derivatives) were three principal parts are insufficient to conjugate them fully having an irregular third person singular form in the present tense (in spelling and/or pronunciation).
+There are three verbs (in addition to their derivatives) with an irregular third person singular form in the present tense.
+As a result, three principal parts are insufficient to conjugate these fully.